AFLucas-UOM/ARI3129-MDD/README.md

     </a>
 </p>

 The Maltese Domestic Dataset (MDD) is an open-source collection of annotated images of domestic waste bags captured in Maltese streets.
-This dataset aims to support the development of machine learning models, particularly custom object detectors, by providing high-quality, labeled data for categorizing various types of waste bags.
-The dataset has been organized into four primary categories to aid in automated waste classification.
+This dataset is designed to support the development of machine learning models, particularly custom object detectors, by providing high-quality labeled data for categorizing various types of waste bags.
+The MDD is instrumental in addressing waste management challenges by enabling automated waste classification systems.

 ## Categories
 The waste bags in this dataset have been categorized as follows: